 Mediation is very economic and priced using fixed fees, so what you’re quoted is what you will pay.

-The mediation process is completely confidential between both parties; there is no strict need for any disclosure of settlement to the wider public (unless the parties agree to do so).
-A Court judgment, alternatively, is usually a public document and has the potential to be damaging for the losing party (and sometimes all parties).
+- Confidentiality: there is no strict need for any disclosure of settlement to the wider public, unless the parties agree to do so.
+A Court judgment is a public document and can be extremely damaging for the losing party (and sometimes all parties)